Mr Russell Harrison

 Suellen graduated as a registered nurse in 1979 and holds a Graduate Diploma in Nurse Management and a Masters in Nursing.
 In April 2016, Suellen joined Western Health in 2013 as the Director Workforce Planning & Development.
 In April 2016 she was appointed to the role of Executive Director People, Culture & Communications.

-Throughout her career, Suellen has been committed to supporting the best possible quality patient care, initially as a nurse and later, through her leadership in workforce development and people services.
-Suellen has worked across both NSW and Victoria public health systems.
+Throughout her career, Suellen has been committed to supporting the best possible quality patient care, initially as a nurse and later, through her leadership in workforce development, education and people services in both NSW and Victoria public health systems.

 Mr Mark Lawrence